revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-64. When managing a contact_details table in SQL, you found out that some of the records are duplicates and now you want to delete those duplicates records only so that only distinct records are leftout in your table.
-Give the query for this that will delete the duplicates records.
-In contact_details table columns are phoneNo, name, id etc.
+64. When managing a contact_details table in SQL, you found out that some of the records are duplicates and now you want to delete those duplicate records only so that only distinct records are leftout in your table.
+Give the query for this that will delete the duplicate records.
+In contact_details table, columns are phoneNo, name, id etc.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)